anjensan/knitty/README.md

 ;; => #<SuccessDeferred@6b4da3bf: nil>
 ```

-Knitty also may track when and how nodes are computed.
+Knitty can also track when and how nodes are computed.
 This information may be used for visualizations:

 ```clojure